Westwood Assault Lawyer

 You may also be subject to many conditions such as anger management, batterer’s programs, sex offender registration, or GPS monitoring.

-What Constitutes an Assault Charge to be a Misdemeanor or
+What Causes an Assault Charge to be a Misdemeanor or a Felony?

 In Massachusetts, a misdemeanor is a charge for which the maximum penalty is a house of correction sentence, and you cannot be sentenced to state prison.
 Just because you are charged with a misdemeanor however, that does not mean that you cannot go to jail.
 Most misdemeanors do have the potential of a jail sentence.
 Any charge for which you are subject to a state prison sentence – even those which give a state prison sentence as a possible alternative – is a felony charge in Massachusetts.